Nagendra1997/mesibo-documentation/conferencing.md

 5. Mute/Unmute and other controls
 6. Authorization so that only rightful people can join the conference

-In the following sections, we will learn how to meet the above requirements and how you can use Mesibo APIs to achieve this
+In the following sections, we will learn how to meet the above requirements and how you can use Mesibo APIs to achieve this.
+We will be using two types of mesibo APIs:
+1. Private Backend APIs(REST) for administrative tasks such as creating users, groups, etc.
+2. mesibo Real-time APIs for real-time conferencing and streaming.
+These APIs are on the users’ side.

+Let's get started.

 ## 1. Create the conference application